-North Korea, US face new dynamic with South Korea's new leader
+Election brings new North Korea-US dynamic

 "North Koreans are pretty strict about dealing with the nuclear issue in the context of their relationship with the United States, and so that of course is one of the big challenges for Moon because he's going to want to improve inter-Korean relations but he doesn't have much leverage on the nuclear issue," said Yonsei University's Delury.

 Moon's been clear about the importance of the US-South Korean alliance.
-But he's said South Korea shouldn't be afraid to say no to the United States.
+But he's said South Korea shouldn't be afraid to say no to the US.

 "The problem of resolving of issues in Korean Peninsula should be led by South Korea and helped by our neighboring countries such as the United States, which is our leading ally," Moon said in a campaign video.

-He's been critical of the decision to place THAAD, a US-built missile defense system, in the country's south.
+He's been critical of the decision to place THAAD, a US-built missile-defense system, in the country's south.
 Its deployment has drawn the ire of North Korea and China.

-Those shared concerns could draw China, North Korea's most important international patron, and South Korea closer together, analysts say.
+Those shared concerns could draw China -- North Korea's most important international patron -- and South Korea closer together, analysts say.

 Moon said he'd be willing to negotiate with both China and the US regarding THAAD, short for the Terminal High Altitude Area Defense system.